shawnmgoulet/teachosm-for-school/Modules/Module10-MappingCitiesandUrbanLandUse.md

     1. Wherever possible, add/update these features using iD Editor.

 2. Examine the arrangement of public facilities, locally, followed by the other chosen municipality.
-For this step, use [overpass turbo](https://overpass-turbo.eu/) by executing queries such as the query for ‘office=government or building=office‘ and other map features you have identified.
+For this step, use [overpass turbo](https://overpass-turbo.eu/) by executing queries such as the query for ‘office=government‘ or ‘building=office‘ and other map features you have identified.
 Other features include police and fire facilities, town/city hall, courthouses and city/county infrastructure.

 3. Where are the major public spaces in your town?
 Look for parks, playgrounds, public squares and event spaces.
 Are they mapped?